wenqu/2fa-selfhosted-sms/README.md

 After you have installed and configured [scheb/2fa-bundle](https://github.com/scheb/2fa-bundle) you can install this package:

 ```
-composer require erkens/2fa-text
+composer require wenqu/2fa-text
 ```

-First thing to do is make a new service that implements `Erkens\Security\TwoFactorTextBundle\Generator\CodeGeneratorInterface` so we can actually send a sms or text message.
+First thing to do is make a new service that implements `wenqu\Security\TwoFactorTextBundle\Generator\CodeGeneratorInterface` so we can actually send a sms or text message.
 This service can then be used in the configuration as "auth_code_sender":

 ```
 two_factor_text:
     enabled: true
-    auth_code_sender: Erkens\Security\TwoFactorTextBundle\TextSender\ExampleTextSender
+    auth_code_sender: wenqu\Security\TwoFactorTextBundle\TextSender\ExampleTextSender
     digits: 6
     text: 'To login, use this code: %s'
     template: '@SchebTwoFactor/Authentication/form.html.twig'